 • Baby Shower Games with Scoreboards, Give Prizes!

-If you are looking for Thank You Card Wording Examples, we also have it here!
+If you are looking for these instead, then check out our Thank You Card Wording Examples, we also have it here!

 When selecting your invitation, consider your baby shower theme.
 If your shower is a jungle theme, there are plenty of cute critters to choose from.
 For a travel theme, think airplanes, sailboats, or whimsical hot air balloons.
+There are lots of baby shower ideas for themes, and it really comes down to personal preference!
 Once you’ve made your selection, it’s time to move on to the wording.

 If you want to skip ahead to the different list of invitation wording: